 Goldstone said Israel should have conducted proceedings in a public forum and been more cooperative during his panel's investigation.

-"Israel's lack of cooperation with our investigation meant that we were not able to corroborate how many Gazans killed were civilians and how many were combatants," Goldstone wrote in the Washington Post article, adding Israeli has concluded few of its investigations.
+"Israel's lack of cooperation with our investigation meant that we were not able to corroborate how many Gazans killed were civilians and how many were combatants," Goldstone wrote in the Washington Post article.

-CNN's Kevin Flower in Jerusalem contributed to this report
+CNN's Paul Colsey and Kareem Khadder contributed to this report